Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 This endpoint uses the same path as our existing route for reading a `Book` record, `"/<book_id>"`.
 We can refactor and expand on this same function.

+### !callout-info

+## Reminder: Refactor ≠ Edit

+Refactoring means more than just making changes.
+When we say that we are refactoring some code, that means we are restructuring some code without altering its functionality.
+In this case, we still want our `GET` verb to be handled, but we also want to support `PUT` requests.
+To prepare for this expansion in functionality, we start by refactoring the existing `GET` logic into an `if` condition.
+All previous `GET` requests would still work, so the functionality hasn't changed.
+But now we've laid a foundation that lets us expand the functionality to also support `PUT` requests.

+### !end-callout

 Let's modify our endpoint code to support the update feature.

 ```python